stpaultim/project_feed/README.md

 Project Feed
 =====================

 This module pulls down contrib project data from Github and creates nodes in a Backdrop CMS website.
+In theory, code checks for existing node and only creates new nodes when none exist.
+Ability to update nodes is coming soon?

 This module is a result of the discussion started here: https://github.com/backdrop-ops/backdropcms.org/issues/870